Cal Basketball Coach Questioned at Airport Over Infant Son

-Cal Women’s Basketball Coach says Southwest Airlines employees went too far when questioning her about her child while boarding a flight, sparking conversation on Twitter that included a repose from Chrissy Teigen.
+Cal women’s basketball's head coach says Southwest Airlines employees went too far when questioning her about her child while boarding a flight, sparking conversation on Twitter that included a response from Chrissy Teigen.

-Lindsay Gottlieb says she was questioned while boarding a flight from Denver to Oakland with her 1-year-old son Monday night.
+Lindsay Gottlieb said she was questioned while boarding a flight from Denver to Oakland with her 1-year-old son Monday night.

 She tweeted to the airline, "I’m appalled that after approx. 50 times flying with my 1-year-old son, ticket counter personnel told me I had to ‘prove’ that he was my son, despite having his passport.
 She said because we have different last name.
 My guess is because he has a different skin color."